 So, if you are staying in Kamari, you can easily do the same – hike from Kamari to Pyrgos (4,6km walking uphill most of the time).

-If you want to add some complicity, few more kilometers and some funny vibes to your hike, do a wine tasting tour on the way as well.
+You want to add some complexity, few more kilometers and some funny vibes to your hike?.
+Do a wine tasting tour on the way as well.

-All in all, if you start from Kamari, walk until the Santorini Wine Museum, taste some wines, hike up to Pyrgos, wonder around the village for some time and go back to Kamari before dark, you can, then, proudly brag about cca.
-20 km walked (which is, btw, approximate distance from the southern most to the northern most point of the island).
+All in all, if you start from Kamari, walk until the Santorini Wine Museum and taste some wines.
+Once you are drank hike up to Pyrgos.
+Wonder around the village for some time and go back to Kamari before dark.
+You can, then, proudly brag about cca.
+20 km walked.
+Btw, approximate distance from the southern most to the northern most point of the island.

 In Pyrgos you can see the typical architecture of the island, white houses and blue domed churches, narrow labyrinth streets, some donkey here and there and amazing panoramic views.

-Once you are done with walking around, there is a great spot for some nice, refreshing drinks and some quick food.
+When you finished walking around, there is a great spot for some nice, refreshing drinks and some quick food.

 If you are not into too much walking, you can visit Pyrgos in some other way – bus, taxi, motorbike, rented car… but make sure not to miss it.

 5. OIA & FIRA – DO WHAT OTHER TOURISTS DO